Places to visit in Nepal

 Further along the valley are the historic hilltop towns of Nagarkot and Dhulikel, which offer gorgeous views.
 Here you can lace up your walking boots and hike across terraced hillsides and fertile wooded slopes with views of distant Himalayan peaks.
 A good suggestion – in order to avoid the cry of ‘Are we nearly there yet?’ – would be to take a transfer to one of the high points in the valley and then walk (or watch the children run wildly) down through the scenic fields and rural villages to your overnight location.

-There are some fantastic trekking opportunities in Nepal that will appeal to more active families.
+Trekking in Nepal is amongst the best in the world and will appeal to more active families.
 The most famous areas for trekking are the Annapurnas and the Everest region, both of which offer sublime views and treks of varying levels of difficulty.
 The trek up to Everest base camp is wonderful and a real challenge for families with children aged approximately 12 or over.
 There are also numerous less well-known but possibly even more rewarding regions, which do not see nearly so many trekkers and which will appeal to those keen to get more off-the-beaten-track.

 Different regions offer different accommodation styles.
 The more regular treks offer comfortable (though simple) tea houses whereas more remote treks will require camping, though this is fully serviced, so you don’t need to worry about putting up your own tents.